 - In the classic Star Trek/Babylon 5 crossover story, A Thin Veneer, the Ashen are an offshoot of the Minbari who worship the Vorlons as Gods.
 Their religion tells them that they are the most superior beings in the Galaxy because of this, and that they cannot be defeated thusly.
 They hold onto this view even as the Federation constantly curb stomps them.

-- The Star Wars Expanded Universe has the Yuuzhan Vong, who are in the market for a new galaxy and have just found this very nice one in which most of the inhabitants happen to depend on one of the central heresies of the Yuuzhan Vong religionthe use of non-organic technology.
-(They all have quite the wrong understanding of pain- pain is sacred and to be cherished, not avoided!)
+- Star Wars Legends has the Yuuzhan Vong, who are in the market for a new galaxy and have just found this very nice one in which most of the inhabitants happen to depend on one of the central heresies of the Yuuzhan Vong religionthe use of non-organic technology.
+(They all have quite the wrong understanding of pain, too- pain is sacred and to be cherished, not avoided!)
 The solution?
 Mass xenocide.
 So it goes.

 - Thulsa Doom's Serpent Cult from Robert E. Howard's Kull stories (as well as some adaptations of Conan, such as the movie which was originally to be about Kull anyway).